The Bread I Make

 I also use Pleasant Hill Grain, but I mostly order bulk wheat berries from them.
 I will also order bulk rye.

-Rye flour has about the same characteristic, other than a lower gluten content, as whole wheat, and can therefore be used 1 for 1.
+Rye flour has about the same characteristic, other than a much lower gluten content, as whole wheat, and can therefore be used 1 for 1.
 So for the recipe above I could have substituted Rye flour for the Hard Red.
+Rye flour recipes can be up to 1 to 1 against the wheat flour. because of the lack of gluten in rye, you are working the wheat for all the gluten development, but it will be a much stickier dough.

 Do you need to mill your own flour?
 More than likely not.
 One thing to note is that it is not done for economic reasons.
 You will actually pay more because, you will need a decent mill, and having grain delivered to your home in bulk isn’t cheap.